gmiam/untienots/README.md

 Here we allow all incoming traffic (no specific ingress rule).
 And we allow outgonig traffic only to the pods havnig the role=db label in the mongodb namespace.

-**Note: the NetworkPolicy object may have different behavior depending on the network provider used in your kubernetes cluster (flannel, calico, weave, cilium, ...)**
+**Note: be very careful as the NetworkPolicy object may have different behavior depending on the network provider used in your kubernetes cluster (flannel, calico, weave, cilium, ...)**

 ## Migrate a Kubernetes Cluster